 Pre-school children with sensory impairments

-Specialist teachers can provide advice and useful strategies if you have a pre-school child who has a hearing impairment, visual impairment or a multi-sensory impairment (hearing and visual impairment).
+Specialist teachers can give advice and strategies if you have a pre-school child who is deaf, blind or deafblind.

 For children who need specialist support to learn through play, a specialist teacher can visit you in your home.
 They will help your child with communication, sensory play, getting around independently and more.